The 20/20 Experience: Recording

-Music and lyrics
+Composition

-According to Timberlake, the album "goes a lot of different directions.
+According to Timberlake, The 20/20 Experience "goes a lot of different directions.
 I think there's probably a little bit of what was reminiscent on the first album and then a little bit of what's reminiscent of the second album, and then some new stuff."
 While working on the album, Timberlake thought: "If Pink Floyd and Led Zeppelin can do 10-minute songs and Queen can do 10-minute songs then why can't we?
 We'll figure out the radio edits later."

-The 20/20 Experience is a neo soul album partly inspired by the expansive song structures of 1960s and 1970s rock.
-The songs have average lengths of seven minutes and are characterized by vamps, abrupt key changes, and unexpected rhythms and harmonies.
-Music journalist Jody Rosen observed an emphasis on "rhythm and flow" rather than catchiness, and said that it is "not quite a pop album", as its "sense of musical space-time is more elastic and sprawling than anything on the radio".
-The album's music incorporates samples of piano, distorted voices, and buzzing electronic sounds with elements of older soul music, including resonant voiceovers, lush string and horn arrangements, high-pitched guitar solos, and squelching analog synthesizers.
-Steven Hyden said that the album has "traditionalist tendencies", and Simon Price wrote that producers Timbaland and J-Roc merged 1970s influences with futuristic sounds: "the Chi-Lites in orbit, the Isley Brothers gone intergalactic, and so on."
-Price also compared their production on the album to Quincy Jones's production on Michael Jackson's 1979 album Off the Wall.
+The 20/20 Experience is a neo soul album that was partly inspired by the expansive song structures of 1960s and 1970s rock.
+The songs average seven minutes in length, and are characterized by vamps, abrupt key changes, and unexpected rhythms and harmonies.
+Music journalist Jody Rosen noted an emphasis on "rhythm and flow" rather than catchiness, and said it is "not quite a pop album" because its "sense of musical space-time is more elastic and sprawling than anything on the radio".
+The album's music incorporates samples of piano, distorted voices, and buzzing electronic sounds with elements of soul music, including resonant voiceovers, lush string and horn arrangements, high-pitched guitar solos, and squelching analog synthesizers.
+Steven Hyden said the album has "traditionalist tendencies", and Simon Price wrote that producers Timbaland and J-Roc merged 1970s influences with futuristic sounds: "the Chi-Lites in orbit, the Isley Brothers gone intergalactic, and so on".
+Price also compared the production on the album to Quincy Jones's production on Michael Jackson's 1979 album Off the Wall.

-The album's lyrics mostly deal with the theme of romance.
-The songs feature different metaphors for love, including drugs on "Pusher Love Girl", candy on "Strawberry Bubblegum", and outer space on "Spaceship Coupe".
-Music critic Ken Tucker wrote that each song portrays Timberlake as a "starry-eyed romantic, bedazzled by a woman upon whom he cannot heap enough compliments, come-ons and seductive playfulness."
+The album's lyrics deal mostly with romance.
+The songs use different metaphors for sex, including drugs on "Pusher Love Girl", candy on "Strawberry Bubblegum", and outer space on "Spaceship Coupe".
+Music critic Ken Tucker wrote that each song portrays Timberlake as a "starry-eyed romantic, bedazzled by a woman upon whom he cannot heap enough compliments, come-ons and seductive playfulness".